CodecFake+: Codec-Based Resynthesized Data as a Proxy for Detecting CodecFake Speech: Introduction

+Our previous study \cite{wu24p_interspeech} showed that countermeasures (CMs) trained on traditional anti-spoofing datasets struggle with CodecFake detection (as shown in Figure \ref{fig:trad_vs_omni}.a), whereas training CMs on codec-resynthesized speech (CoRS) \cite{wu24p_interspeech} improves CodecFake detection (Figure \ref{fig:trad_vs_omni}.b).
+The performance gain stems from the shared decoder of CoSG and CoRS.
+Since both codecs reconstruct waveforms from codec features (discrete discrete codes or continuous embeddings) using the same process (codec decoder), they exhibit common artifacts.
+This consistency allows the model to better capture codec artifacts, thereby enhancing CodecFake detection performance \cite{wu24p_interspeech}.
+Despite these gains, several key research questions remain:

+\begin{enumerate} \item Which neural audio codec yields the most effective CoRS proxy for training CM against CodecFake attacks? \item What internal characteristics of a codec determine the suitability of its CoRS data? \item Can we improve CodecFake detection with more CoRS data selection? \end{enumerate}

+Since the release of our initial CodecFake database \cite{wu24p_interspeech}, numerous newer neural audio codecs and CoSG models have emerged, as shown in Figure~\ref{fig:timeline_codec_llm}.
+Previous work \cite{muller22_interspeech} has highlighted how CM models may have poor generalization ability against unseen attacks.
+To allow future CM models to defend against increasingly diverse CoSG systems, we propose a large-scale dataset to systematically investigate how to leverage CoRS data for CM development.

+Although leveraging CoRS data for CodecFake detection has been successful in previous studies \cite{wu24p_interspeech,lu24f_interspeech,xie2024codecfake}, the reasons behind its effectiveness remain unclear.
+A taxonomy categorizing codecs by key characteristics would allow us to systematically identify which codec types or properties yield better detection performance and generalization.
+However, developing such a taxonomy is challenging, as no comprehensive overview of neural audio codecs existed prior to this work.

+In this paper, we tackle the challenges in CodecFake detection by expanding our previously proposed CodecFake dataset~\cite{wu24p_interspeech}, and introducing a structured taxonomy for neural audio codecs.
+These steps enhance the scale and depth of CodecFake speech detection (as shown in Figure~\ref{fig:trad_vs_omni}.c) We also provide a detailed multi-level analysis to understand how training data selection influences CodecFake detection performance.
+Our key contributions and findings as follow: \begin{enumerate}

-\item CodecFake-Omni enhances the dataset scale compared to prior CodecFake research \cite{wu24p_interspeech} with nearly all publicly available codec and CoSG models till Janary 2025.
-Specifically, it increases the number of distinct codecs used to create training data from 15 to 31 and expands the testing data from 3 to 17 CoSG models, representing a substantial extension.
-To the best of our knowledge, it is the largest CodecFake corpus to date.
+\item We propose CodecFake+, which significantly scales the dataset compared to prior work \cite{wu24p_interspeech}, including nearly all publicly available codecs and CoSG models till February 2025.
+Specifically, we increase the number of distinct codecs for training data from 15 to 31 and expand the testing data from 3 to 17 CoSG models, representing a substantial extension.
+To our knowledge, CodecFake+ is the largest corpus for CodecFake detection to date.

-\item We propose a systematic taxonomy for neural audio codecs, classifying codec models based on three core components: vector quantizers, auxiliary objectives, and decoder types.
-This taxonomy definition provides valuable insights for future research on source tracing, domain adaptation, and domain generalization for detecting unseen attacks.
+\item We propose a systematic taxonomy for neural audio codecs and CoSG, based on three attributes: vector quantizers, auxiliary objectives, and decoder types.
+The definition provides valuable insights for deeper analysis.